Does turmeric help with mood swings during perimenopause?

 Studies have used a range of curcumin amounts in research settings.
 Talk to your healthcare provider about what is appropriate for your situation, particularly if you are already using antidepressants or other psychiatric medications, given potential interactions through the serotonin and CYP3A4 pathways.

 Safety: Common side effects at higher doses include gastrointestinal upset.
-High-dose curcumin may inhibit platelet aggregation and affect the metabolism of other drugs.
+High-dose curcumin may inhibit platelet aggregation and affect the metabolism of other drugs through CYP3A4.
 Rarely, elevated liver enzymes have been reported with very high supplemental doses over extended periods.
+If you have or have had a hormone-sensitive condition such as breast cancer, endometriosis, or uterine fibroids, discuss turmeric supplements with your healthcare provider, as curcumin shows weak estrogenic activity in laboratory studies.

 Tracking mood patterns day by day with PeriPlan can help you distinguish perimenopausal mood swings from a response to supplementation.
-Because mood symptoms fluctuate naturally, having logged data over 6 to 8 weeks is essential before concluding whether curcumin is helping.
+Because mood symptoms fluctuate naturally with cycle phase, sleep quality, and external stressors, having logged data over 6 to 8 weeks is essential before concluding whether curcumin is helping.
+Note sleep hours, cycle timing, and stress levels alongside mood ratings for the most useful picture.

 When to see a doctor: If mood swings are severe, frequent, or significantly affecting your relationships, work, or daily function, see your healthcare provider.
 If you experience depression that persists for more than two weeks, thoughts of self-harm, or feelings of hopelessness, seek support promptly.
 These symptoms deserve treatment beyond supplement strategies.